Ban-Zhan/ComplexHeatmap-reference/book/04-a_list_of_heatmaps.md

 ```
 ## $`1`
-## [1]  4 10  7  6
+## [1]  4 10  2  5  1  3  8  9
 ##
 ## $`2`
-## [1] 2 5 1 3 8 9
+## [1] 7 6
 ```

-The logic is the same for extracting dendrograms and for vertical heatmap list, so we don't show more plots here.
+The logic is the same for extracting dendrograms and also same for vertical heatmap list, so we don't show more examples here.

 ## Change parameters globally {#change-parameters-globally}

 `ht_opt()` is an option function which controls some parameters globally.
 You can set some parameters for all heatmaps/annotations simultaneously by this global function.
-Pleast note you should put it before your heatmap code and reset all option values after drawing the heatmaps to get rid of affecting next heatmap.
+Please note you should put it before your heatmap code and reset all option values after drawing the heatmaps to get rid of affecting next heatmap.